Nedasvv/Nedasvv/README.md

-Hey, my name is Nedas.
+Hey, my name is Nedas. \n
-I'm from Lithuania
+I'm from Lithuania \n
-Currently 16 years old as of May 11th
+Currently 16 years old as of May 11th \n
 Learning Python